 The religious population is generally healthier than their secular counterparts.
-There are likely many reasons for this health disparity, but probably a large contribution relates to their improve health habits.
+There are likely many reasons for this health disparity, but probably a large contribution relates to their improved health habits.

 The religiously unaffiliated are more likely to be smokers and drinkers than their religious neighbors.
 Many religions try to get their people to adopt more healthy attitudes and practices.

-In all but two of 19 countries for which sufficient data is available, the actively religious are less likely than the secular population to smoke.
-Additionally, the actively religious group who attend church at least once a month tend to drink less than the secular population.
+In only two of 19 countries for which sufficient data is available, the actively religious are less likely than the secular population to smoke.
+Additionally, the religious groups who attend church at least once a month tend to drink less than the secular population.

 A study of more than 7,000 adults found those with a positive sense of well-being were 47 percent more likely to consume fresh fruits and vegetables than their less happy counterparts.
-They also found that the happy were 33 percent more likely to be physically active defined as ten or more hours of exercise a week.
+They also found that happy people were 33 percent more likely to be physically active, defined as ten or more hours of exercise a week.

 Being happier is associated with improved sleep habits and practices.
-The proper amount of sleep has been shown to be particularly important for blood pressure, cancer prevention, Alzheimer’s Disease prevention, heart disease, and longevity.
+The proper amount of sleep is significant for blood pressure, cancer prevention, Alzheimer’s Disease prevention, heart disease, and longevity.